Colours of the skin

 The main point to take away is that, as the painter Stapleton Kearns puts it, edges need to be designed, not observed.
 And if your artistic intuition suggests handling an edge in a certain way, it may be best to go with it, even if it breaks one of the ‘rules’.

 in his portrait of Gabriel Fauré.

 This is less of a challenge for traditional media than for digital painting.
-I don't necessarily advocate trying to make digital art imitate traditional media – the curmudgeon in me thinks if you really want a ‘watercolour effect’, use watercolours.
+I don't necessarily advocate trying to make digital art imitate traditional media – the curmudgeon in me thinks if you really want an ‘oil paints effect’, use oil paints.
 But the pixel-precise control and mechanical tools available in software can make paintings look artificial and plasticky.

 I think a painterly texture contributes to a sense of animation.
 A lively person moves around and is a bit blurry, whereas to closely peruse the details of a person’s face they have to hold still.
 Someone painted to a ‘perfect’ level of polish and focus can easily look frozen, whatever their facial expression.

 - Edges are very important.
 Let strokes of colour sit side by side with minimal blending and smoothing.